carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 >
 > Talk to your neighbour, office mate or [rubber duck](https://rubberduckdebugging.com/) about your research.
 How does computing help you do your research?
 > How could more computing help you do more or better research?
-{: .callout }
+{: .challenge }

-## Doing Analysis or Running Code
+# Doing Analysis or Running Code

-### A standard Laptop for standard tasks
+## A standard Laptop for standard tasks

 Today, people coding or analysing data typically work with laptops.

 {% include figure.html url="" max-width="20%" file="/fig/200px-laptop-openclipartorg-aoguerrero.svg" alt="A standard laptop"
 caption="" %}

-While the following discussion may appear silly at first glance, let's dissect what resources programs running on a laptop require:
+Let's dissect what resources programs running on a laptop require:
-- the keyboard and touchpad is used to provide flags and options
+- the keyboard and/or touchpad is used to tell the the computer what to do (**Input**)
-- the display is shows progress and results
-- the laptops internal computing power and memory is used to perform calculations
+- the internal computing resources **Central Processing Unit** and **Memory** perform calculation
-- offen GUI style human interfaces are employed
+- the display depicts progress and results (**Output**)

+Schematically, this can be reduced to the following:

+{% include figure.html url="" max-width="30%" file="/fig/Simple_Von_Neumann_Architecture.svg" alt="Schematic of how a computer works"
+caption="" %}

-### When tasks take too long
+## When tasks take too long

-When the task to solve become more heavy on computations, the operations are typically out-sourced from the local hardware in the laptop.
+When the task to solve become more heavy on computations, the operations are typically out-sourced from the local laptop or desktop to elsewhere.
 Take for example the task to find the directions for your next business trip.
 The capabilities of your laptop are typically not enough to calculate that route spontaneously.
 So you use website, which in turn runs on a server that is almost exclusively no in the same room than you are.

 {% include figure.html url="" max-width="20%" file="/fig/servers-openclipartorg-ericlemerdy.svg" alt="A rack half full with servers"
 caption="" %}